tnn4/programming-notes/programming.callback.md

 END
 ```

+In GUIs and windowing systems immediate callbacks are used which means the callback function is called immediately after the calling function.

 In networking deferred callback / asynchronous callbacks are needed.

 Deferred callbacks happen when code can't run to completion immediately because they need to wait for other data to come in.
+A callback function might not be called immediately.

 Imagine a world with no callbacks and no async.
 This is what it would look like.